grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ### The init context and the default function

-"Why not just run my script normally, from top to bottom", you might ask - the answer is: we do, but code inside and outside your default function can do different things.
+You might ask: "Why not just run my script normally, from top to bottom?"
+The answer is: we do, but code inside and outside your default function can do different things.

-Code _inside_ `default` is called "VU code", and is run over and over for as long as the test is running.
-Code _outside_ of it is called "init code", and is run only once per VU.
+Code _inside_ `default` is called *VU code*.
+It runs over and over for as long as the test is running.
+Code _outside_ of `default` is called *init code*.
+It is run only once per VU.

 <CodeGroup labels={[""]}>